 This is also another reason why Google devalued the backlink metric as a ranking signal because too many people were tricky the system by beefing up their backlinks artificially.

 Now there was a major upset in the SEO world a few years ago when the idea was that backlinks no longer work at all.

-This is false, they do work yes, but Google is now smart enough to understand what good links and bad links look like.
+This is false, they do work, yes, but Google is now smart enough to understand what good and bad links look like.

-If you ask anyone that has ever done any SEO link building in the past, you’d soon now that getting “good links” is not easy at all.
+If you ask anyone that has ever done any SEO link building in the past, you’d soon know that getting “good links” is not easy at all.

 Unless you have some elaborate, high-tech (and safe) system of producing these links, you can only get around ~10 new good backlinks a month.

 Now when a black-hat SEO tries to buy backlinks (say from Fiverr), Google will soon realize that you went from 0 backlinks to 10,000 in a span of a few days (even hours sometimes).